min read

 Creating the perfect home music studio for beginners

-A growing number of budding music artists, photographers and videographers are deciding to set up their own home music, streaming or photography studios.
+A growing number of budding music artists, photographers, and videographers are deciding to set up their own home music studio, streaming, or photography studios.
 Because why not?
 For the cost of renting a professional space a few times, you could invest in your own studio that you can use anytime you’re feeling inspired.
-You can record music, a podcast or YouTube channel videos.
+You can record music, podcast or YouTube channel videos.
 Or, you can shoot still photos, all conveniently in your own space.
 This is the perfect setup for many YouTube stars, and it won’t cost a fortune if you set it up carefully.

 We have some helpful advice about how to choose a room and convert it into the home music studio of your dreams (within your budget) and a superb outlet for your creativity.